Other Leaves: Minnesota

 Federal law and guidance on this subject should be reviewed together with this section.

-- The Minnesota Workers' Compensation Act provides time off and payments to employees due to a work-related injury.
+- The Minnesota Workers' Compensation Act provides time off and payments to employees who sustain a work-related injury.
 See Workers' Compensation Leave.

-- Employers with 20 or more employees must grant paid leaves of up to 40 work hours to employees who undergo medical procedures to donate bone marrow.
-See Bone Marrow Leave.
+- Employers with 20 or more employees must grant paid leave for bone marrow donation.
+See Bone Marrow Donor Leave.

-- Minnesota employers should also provide employees with clearly written policies setting out the terms under which employees earn any vacation, sick pay or paid time off.
-Minnesota courts have generally held that an employee's entitlement to such time off or to pay, if any, for accrued but unused vacation, sick time or paid time off is governed by the employer's written policy.
+- Minnesota employers should provide employees with clearly written policies setting out the terms of any vacation, sick pay or paid time off, including payment upon termination.
 See Vacation, Sick Time or Paid Time Off Policies.